Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ---

-## Select your Avnet starter board
+## Select your Avnet starter board and CO2 sensor

-The default board is the Avnet Starter Kit Rev 1.
-If this is the board you're using, then skip to the next step.
+The default board is the Avnet Starter Kit Rev 1, and the default sensor is the MikroE HVAC CO2 Click.
+If this is the board and sensor you're using, then skip to the next step.

-If you have an Avnet Starter Kit Rev 2 board, then follow these instructions.
+If you have an Avnet Starter Kit Rev 2 board, or the Seeed Studio CO2 sensor, then follow these instructions.

 1. Open the **azsphere_board.txt** file.
 1. Comment out the Avnet Rev 1 board with a **#**.
 1. Uncomment the Avnet Rev 2 board by removing the leading **#** character.
+1. Comment out the default CO2 sensor, and uncomment the Seeed Studio CO2 sensor.
 1. **Save** the changes.
 1. Press <kbd>Ctrl+Shift+P</kbd> to open the Visual Studio Code command palette.
 1. Type and select **CMake: Delete Cache and Reconfigure**.